- I was born very young, early in the morning, and quite small. (L’Hôpital Saint-Michel, in Montréal at 0105hrs, weighing 6lb 6oz)

 - I’ve thrice qualified for the Boston Marathon, but only ran it twice.
 My fastest marathon was in 3:09:45.
 My fastest 1/2 marathon was 1:24:??

 - Sunset is often my favourite colour.
 Sunrise is a close second.
-Sometimes it’s the colour of the clear mid-day sky.
+Often, my favourite is the colour of the clear mid-day sky, or dramatic rain clouds.

 - I stand up for children, victims of abuse, and adults who have been disadvantaged, fallen through the cracks, or left behind due to no fault of their own.

 - In 2012 I bought a used motorcycle for $300 and rode through much of north Vietnam.
 I gave it to a local farmer when the Chinese knockoff kept breaking down.
+He loved it and had the time to restore it.
 I then purchased a genuine Honda Cub 110cc and rode the rest of the way around Vietnam.

 - Wanderlust has bit me quite hard.